WillemSleegers/tidystats-Word-add-in/README.md

 You need the following to use add-in:
 - An internet connection (the add-in is a web app that runs inside of Word)
-- A compatible version of Microsoft Word, this is either:
+- A compatible version of Microsoft Word:
-	- (Mac) Microsoft Word version 15.18 or higher
+	- Word for iPad
-	- (iPadOS) Microsoft Word for iPad
+	- Word 2016 for Mac
+	- Word Online
-	- (Windows) Microsoft Word 2013 (or higher)
+	- Word 2013 or later
+	- Word 2016 or later

 For more information on the requirements, see [here](https://docs.microsoft.com/en-us/office/dev/add-ins/concepts/requirements-for-running-office-add-ins).